egaidos/eric_gaidos.github.io/index.md

 I am Professor in the Department of Earth Sciences at the University of Hawai'i at Mānoa.
 I am in interested in how rocky Earth-like planets form and evolve as potential habitats for life, the study of such objects around other stars (exoplanets).

-##Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown

 # Header 1